Mark Ealham

 Mark Alan Ealham (born 27 August 1969) is a former English cricketer, who played Test and One Day International cricket.
 He played domestic cricket for Kent County Cricket Club and Nottinghamshire County Cricket Club as an all-rounder.

-He retired in September 2009, after 20 seasons in domestic cricket, to take charge of cricket at King's School, Canterbury.
+He retired in September 2009, after 20 seasons in domestic cricket, to take charge of cricket at The King's School, Canterbury.
 During his time at King's, he coached several Kent academy players including Ollie Robinson.

 Domestic career

 Ealham was born in Willesborough in Kent and began his career with Kent County Cricket Club.
 His father, Alan Ealham, had spent his entire career with Kent.
 He made his first-class and list A cricket debuts for Kent in 1989.

 Despite his promising Test debut, Ealham was always regarded as a limited-overs specialist.
 This belief is mainly due to his free-swinging batting style – during a Twenty20 Cup match in 2005 against Durham he scored 45 off 17 balls including 34 runs in a single over.

 Ealham left Kent before the 2003 season and signed a three-year contract with Nottinghamshire, with whom he won the 2005 County Championship.
 Ealham took 56 wickets in 15 Championship matches that season, the most by a Nottinghamshire bowler and the fifth-most in Division One – at an average of 20.80, the fourth-lowest in Division One among bowlers with more than 20 wickets.